Anupama822/Anupama822/README.md

 I'm **Anupama**, a Full Stack Developer who loves building clean, scalable, and user-focused web applications 🚀

 I started my journey with simple CRUD apps and grew into designing complete backend architectures, contributing to real-world SaaS platforms, and mentoring developers along the way.
-These days, I spend most of my time crafting solid backends, clean APIs, and full-stack solutions that actually scale (and don’t break at 2 AM 😄).
+These days, I spend most of my time crafting solid backends, clean APIs, and full-stack solutions that actually scale.

 ---